lucamir/iGravToCSV/README.md

 The generated CSVs will also be cleaned up of write errors present in the original files such as NaN-only rows or time jumps due to GPS connection

 ## Usage
-Just run go from terminal in the script folder and run the <ins>**"main.py"**</ins> passing as argument the input folder that contains the original .tsf file and the output folder where all the generated csv will be placed
+Just go in the script folder with terminal and run the <ins>**"main.py"**</ins> passing as argument the input folder that contains the original .tsf file and the output folder where all the generated csv will be placed

 ## Requirements